Bhagirath07/BlogVision/clcr3towp02qha9nve59o2ydk.md

 # #43 Machine Learning & Data Science Challenge 43

-# What is the Mean Median Mode standard deviation for the sample and population?
+# What is the Mean, Median, Mode, and Standard Deviation for the sample and population?

 ## Mean: